DripEmail/slate/source/includes/rest/_broadcasts.md

 }
 ```

-> All responses containing broadcast data also include the following top-level link data:
+> All responses containing Single-Email Campaign data also include the following top-level link data:

 ```json
 {